 - Our solicitors and barristers are able to provide practical advice and support during this difficult time.
 If appropriate, we can make written representations to the police on your behalf.

-- Our lawyers’ hourly rates range from £150 to £300 (excluding VAT) depending on their experience.
+- Our fees for criminal lawyers range from £150 to £300 (excluding VAT) depending on their experience.

 Magistrates / Crown Court

 - Legal aid is available for some Magistrate Court cases, however it is subject to a ‘merits’ test and a ‘means’ test.